SchenbergZY/manual/book/installation-and-setup/git-setup_local.md

 ## Updating the local Git environment

 The final step is to provide a username and email address to Git, so our commits can be identified.
-To do this, in the terminal (Git Bash on Windows) type in the following command for the username:
+If you use GitHub Desktop, there will be a notification which guides you through this.
+If you want to do it manually: in the terminal (Git Bash on Windows) type in the following command for the username:

     git config --global user.name "<first name> <last name>"